Gloria0987/Intermediate-HTML-Concepts/README.md

  you’ve already been using!

 # Drawbacks of SVG
-1.Extremely inefficient at storing complex image
+1.Extremely inefficient at storing complex image.

 If your image is supposed to be photo-realistic, or it has fine detail or texture (“[grunge textures](https://unsplash.com/s/photos/grunge-texture)” are a great example), then SVGs are the wrong tool for the job.